Bank of America Review: APYs, Fees & Who It's Best For in 2026

 What Bank of America is missing

-Despite its size and comprehensive product catalog, Bank of America has significant gaps, particularly for customers focused on getting the best financial return on their cash.
+Despite its size and comprehensive product catalog, Bank of America has several significant gaps, particularly for customers focused on maximizing returns and minimizing costs.

-- Fee-Free Accounts for Everyone: While all of Bank of America’s primary deposit accounts have waivable monthly fees, the requirements can be a burden for some.
-Many online banks offer checking and savings accounts with no monthly fees and no minimum balance requirements from day one.
+- Consistently Fee-Free Accounts: While all of BofA's primary deposit accounts have waivable monthly fees, the requirements (e.g., a $500 minimum balance for savings or a $250 direct deposit for checking) can be a burden for students, gig workers, or those with fluctuating incomes.
+Many top online banks offer accounts with no monthly fees and no balance requirements, period.

 Who is Bank of America best for?

-Bank of America is an excellent choice for a specific type of customer who values convenience, integration, and physical presence over earning high interest rates.
-It is best for:
+Bank of America is an excellent choice for a specific type of customer who values convenience, integration, and physical presence above all else.
+It is best suited for:

-However, Bank of America is a poor choice for savers looking to maximize their returns.
-If your primary goal is to earn the highest possible APY on your emergency fund or savings, you should look to online-only banks like Ally, SoFi, or Marcus by Goldman Sachs.
-Similarly, if you cannot consistently meet the requirements to waive monthly fees, the service charges will quickly erode your balance, and a no-fee online bank would be a much better fit.
+Conversely, Bank of America is a poor choice for savers and price-sensitive customers.
+If your primary goal is to earn the highest possible interest on your savings, you will be vastly better served by an online bank like Ally, SoFi, or Marcus by Goldman Sachs.
+Likewise, if you cannot consistently meet the fee-waiver requirements, the monthly charges will quickly erode your balance.
+Those who are comfortable with a digital-first banking experience will find better value and higher returns elsewhere.

 The bottom line